Categories:Scraping Tools,Proxy

 Pros

-• Nearly 4x faster than Oxylabs API: 4.7s vs 17.5s average response times.
-When you’re scraping thousands of pages, that speed difference translates directly to higher throughput and faster data delivery.
+• Roughly twice as fast as Oxylabs' API: When you're scraping thousands of pages, the speed gap translates directly into higher throughput and faster data delivery.

 • Transparent opt-in pricing: Parameters are disabled by default.
 You enable rendering or premium proxies explicitly, and credit multipliers apply consistently.
 No surprise charges on simple pages like Oxylabs' flat API rates.